Edit

 Copilot supports conversational interactions which allows you to clarify, adapt, and extend your queries dynamically, all while maintaining the context of your previous inputs.
 You can refine queries and ask follow-up questions without starting over:

-Dynamic query refinement: You can refine the initial KQL generated by Copilot by refining your prompt to remove ambiguity, specify tables or columns, or provide more context.
+• Dynamic query refinement: You can refine the initial KQL generated by Copilot by refining your prompt to remove ambiguity, specify tables or columns, or provide more context.

-Seamless follow-up questions: If the generated KQL is correct but you want to explore the data more deeply, you can ask follow-up questions related to the same task.
+• Seamless follow-up questions: If the generated KQL is correct but you want to explore the data more deeply, you can ask follow-up questions related to the same task.
 You can expand the scope of your query, add filters, or explore related data points by building on previous dialogue.

-Using Copilot for writing queries in KQL
+How to use Copilot for writing queries in KQL

-You can access Copilot in two ways:
+You can access Copilot in Fabric in two ways:

-Through a KQL queryset: Go to a new or existing KQL queryset and use the Copilot feature to generate queries from natural language prompts.
+• Through a KQL queryset: Go to a new or existing KQL queryset and use the Copilot feature to generate queries from natural language prompts.

-Through the Edit tile in Real-Time Dashboards: When editing a tile in a Real-Time dashboard, use Copilot to help create or refine KQL queries directly within the dashboard editing experience.
+• Through the Edit tile in Real-Time Dashboards: When editing a tile in a Real-Time dashboard, use Copilot to help create or refine KQL queries directly within the dashboard editing experience.

 After a few seconds, Copilot generates a KQL query based on your input.
 You can copy the query to the clipboard, Insert it to the query editor, or Replace the query in context with it.
 To run the query in the query editor, you must have write access to the KQL queryset.

-Select the Run button to execute the query.
+2. Select the Run button to execute the query.

 Note

-- Copilot doesn't generate control commands.
+• Copilot doesn't generate control commands.

 You can continue to ask follow-up questions or further refine your query.
 To start a new chat, select the speech bubble on the top right of the Copilot pane (1).